What Does it Take to Be a Document Management Specialist?

 - Documentation Specialist

-There were about 287,200 jobs for Document Management Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 287,200 jobs in the United States for Document Management Specialist.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Document Management Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+The BLS estimates 22,400 yearly job openings in this field.

 The states with the most job growth for Document Management Specialist are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.